-The audited consolidated financial statements and the related management discussion and analysis of the Company for the years ended November 30, 2019, and November 30, 2020, and the report of the auditor on those statements will be placed before the Meeting.
-The financial statements and the related management discussion and analysis for the fiscal years ended November 30, 2019, and November 30, 2020, are available for download without charge from SEDAR at www.sedar.com.
+The audited consolidated financial statements and the related management discussion and analysis of the Company for the year ended December 31, 2022, and the report of the auditor on those statements will be placed before the Meeting.
+The financial statements and the related management discussion and analysis for the fiscal year ended December 31, 2022, are available for download without charge from SEDAR+ at www.sedarplus.ca.